hui18Q/hui18Q/README.md

 ### ⚡ Fun Facts

 - I enjoy designing, coding, and working on tech projects with friends.
-- I’ve been involved in media and event organizing back in secondary school.
 - Always curious and excited to learn something new!

 ---